michal-flaska/ue5_tutorial/NOTES.md

 - Collapsed Graph
   - Notes are in `Content/Blueprints/BP_CollapsedGraph`

+- Branching
+  - There was just a branch :(
+  - BUT, You can use `select` for boolean in event graph :)

 ### Misc
 - You can hit 'end' on your keyboard to snap items to the ground (landscape) in the level.